 The original V-42 knife was designed by Colonel Robert T. Frederick who organized and led the First Special Service Force (FSSF) from 1942 to 1944.
 Manufactured in the United States by Case Cutlery, the knife featured a low profile 7-5/16” double-edged blade made of blue, high carbon steel with distinctive “thumbprint” on the obverse ricasso.
 Other prominent features are a skull cracker butt cap and a stacked leather washer grip.
 The stiletto was primarily intended for use as a combat or fighting weapon that would kill enemy soldiers silently, as its narrow construction was prone to breakage when used as a utility knife.
 While all of the "Forcemen" were trained in use of the V-42 stiletto, it was exclusively issued to the Force’s Combat Echelon starting in 1942, with only about 3,400 produced and distributed during 1942 and 1943.
 The low production number made this is the rarest knife issued during WWII, and one of the most sought-after collectible knives on the market today.

-" Whether you're ex-military, a bourbon connoisseur or neither.
-This is a 'must-try, must-have' whiskey! "
+" Whether you're ex-military, a bourbon connoisseur, or neither, this is a 'must-try, must-have' whiskey! "

--Deek Simcox, US Army Ranger
+-Deek Simcox, US Army Ranger, Panama Veteran, and Halo god.

 "Best tasting whiskey I've ever had!"